Slamy/m68k-elf-gcc/README.md

 	- Deactivation of exceptions.
 (Unwind code takes up much space.
 Exceptions leads to abort() in this case)
 	- Usage of stream type operators (like std::cout) is highly discouraged as it wastes about 300kB of memory.
 For systems with lots of FastRAM this might not be a big issue.
 But for A500 development the newlib-nano implementation of printf is much better suited.
 In The example project those can be enabled optionally to see the difference.

-## Parts of this project which was fetched from other projects
+## Parts of this project which were fetched from other projects

+Besides the mentionend toolchains above, I'd like to give credit and thanks to those projects

 - DDE5-BootLoader.S is a BootLoader and Floppy driver by [Photon](http://coppershade.org/asmskool/SOURCES/Photon-snippets/DDE5-BootLoader.S).
 - make-adf.py and sum-bootblock.py is from [this bootloader project](https://github.com/deplinenoise/trackloader).